dynarithmic/Twainsave/README.md

 #### DTWAIN Library rebuild
 The `dtwain32u.dll` and `dtwain64u.dll` files that are included in the TwainSave installation are satisfactory without having to rebuild those components.
 However if desired (usually for in-depth debugging purposes), the `dtwain32u.dll` and `dtwain64u.dll` files can also be rebuilt.
 The instructions [here](https://github.com/dynarithmic/twain_library_source#rebuild-source) detail rebuilding of the DTWAIN library.

-Note that the TwainSave source code is compatible with the DTWAIN library created with the DTWAIN source code found in the [main](https://github.com/dynarithmic/twain_library_source) branch of the source repository.
-You should always choose the DTWAIN source code in this branch for rebuilding if the DTWAIN libraries will need to be rebuilt.
+Note that the TwainSave source code in the master branch is compatible with the DTWAIN library created with the DTWAIN source code found in the [main](https://github.com/dynarithmic/twain_library_source) branch of the source repository.
+You should choose the DTWAIN source code in this branch for rebuilding if the DTWAIN libraries will need to be rebuilt.

 Usage of the code in the `development` or other branches in the DTWAIN source repository may yield DTWAIN libraries that could have various incompatibility issues with the current version of TwainSave.